open-contracting/open-contracting.github.io/contribute.md

 ---
-layout: default
+layout: post
-title: Your New Jekyll Site
+title: Contribute
+date: 26/1/2001
 ---
+### There are lots of ways to get involved